kwertyops/byte-of-python/src/file_open_read_close.md

 print(giant_string)
 a_file.close()
 ```
-The output is
+The output is the entire content of the file `names.txt`, which for the purpose of this example is:
 ```
 Janis Joplin,Aretha Franklin,Pat Benatar,Deborah Harry,Tina Turner,Joan Jett,Stevie Nicks,Melissa Etheridge,Grace Slick,Courtney Love
 ```

-In this code snippet, the contents of the file are split into a list of separate strings.
+In the following code snippet, the contents of the file are split into a list of separate strings.
 ```python
 a_file = open("data_files/names.txt")
 # Read the entire contents of the file into one string, then process that